gushogg-blake/svelte-view-engine/readme.md

 - `css` - the CSS.
 - `cssPath` - the path to the external CSS file.
 - `jsPath` - the path to the external JS file.
+- `jsHash` - MD5 hash of the external JS file.
+- `cssHash` - MD5 hash of the external CSS file.
 - `name` - the basename of the .html file, used as the clientside component class name (sanitised to make it a valid identifier).
 - `props` - a JSON payload of the object you pass to `res.render()`.
 See the `payloadFormat` option for formatting options.
 - `include /path/to/file` - replaced with the contents of the file.